 How To Stay Safe While Driving During Winter

 Winter is the perfect time to build crackling fires, safely hit the slopes, build snowmen and snuggle up with a nice cup of tea.
 Unfortunately, it’s not all fun and games.
 Winter also creates some of the most treacherous road conditions.
-Because it’s not possible for most of us to hibernate until spring, here are tips you need on how to stay safe while driving during winter.
+Because it’s not possible for most of us to hibernate until spring, here are the tips you need on how to stay safe while driving during winter.